-The PEIR concluded that development and associated construction under the plan could disturb prehistoric occupation sites that may be present within the eastern part of the plan area towards the historic loci of "Islay" Creek and Geneva Lake, as well as small ephemeral activity loci (temporary encampment, toolmaking or foraging sites, etc.) that may be present within the western part of the plan area.
+The PEIR concluded that development and associated construction under the plan could disturb prehistoric occupation sites that may be present within the eastern part of the plan area towards the historic loci of "Islay" Creek and Geneva Lake, as well as small ephemeral activity loci (temporary encampment, tool-making or foraging sites, etc.) that may be present within the western part of the plan area.
 The PEIR also concluded that development under the plan could disturb several locations of historic-period occupation, most notably the Ingleside Coursing Park, a dog racing course located on the north side of Ocean Avenue.
 The former racetrack was on the current site of Balboa Reservoir.
-The former Grandstand was located at 1150 Ocean Avenue (the former Kragen Auto Parts site) and the dog kennels and other structures were located at 1100 Ocean Avenue (the former Phelan Loop Site).
+The former Grandstand was located on the Kragen Auto Parts Site [now 1150 Ocean Avenue] and the dog kennels and other structures were on the Phelan Loop Site [now 1100 Ocean Avenue].
 Archeological deposits or features associated with the racing course could include structural foundations, domestic deposits associated with dog keeper, trash pits, and sheet refuse.
 The PEIR identified two mitigation measures related to archeological resources.
 Mitigation Measure AM-1 requires that archeological resources be avoided and, if accidentally discovered, that they be treated appropriately for projects that would result in soils disturbance to a depth of 4 feet or greater below ground surface (bgs).
 Mitigation Measure AM-2 requires implementing an archeological monitoring plan for projects that would result in soil disturbing activities greater than 10 feet in depth.
-Mitigation Measure AM-2 was applicable only to the former Phelan Loop Site, Kragen Auto Parts Site, east side of San Jose Avenue between Ocean and Geneva avenues, and the Upper Yard Parcel in the plan area.
+Mitigation Measure AM-2 was applicable only to the Phelan Loop Site, Kragen Auto Parts Site, east side of San Jose Avenue between Ocean and Geneva avenues, and the Upper Yard Parcel in the plan area.

-In summary, the PEIR determined that implementation of the area plan would result in potentially significant impacts to subsurface prehistoric or historic archeological resources and identified Mitigation Measures AM-1 and AM-2 to reduce those impacts to a less-than-significant level, which were included as conditions of approval and implemented for the construction of the 1100 Ocean Avenue and 1150 Ocean Avenue projects.
+In summary, the PEIR determined that implementation of the area plan would result in potentially significant impacts to subsurface prehistoric or historic archeological resources and identified Mitigation Measures AM-1 and AM-2 to reduce those impacts to a less-than-significant level.